Timonto-Technology/Volunteers-of-XNU/README.md

 ---
 **This Repo is in no way official; volunteers have made some additions to Apple XNU (macOS Tahoe).
 It has been designed without exploiting Apple Intellectual Property in any way.
 Review the licence!**

+### Dear reader, before reading the code, please proceed by solving the test.txt document (in the test fork).

 ---

 What is XNU?